danielholmes839/uodemand/README.md

 # uOttawa Workout Session Demand Tracker

+**SHUTDOWN: uOttawa no longer requires students to sign up to use the gym.**

 **[The final dataset containing over 2,000,000 data points is available on Kaggle.](https://www.kaggle.com/danielholmes/university-of-ottawa-workout-enrolment)**

 - Web application that tracks the demand for workout sessions at uOttawa gym facilities
-- The web application has been shutdown since uOttawa no longer requires students to sign up to use the gym

 ## Data